 I was still forced to rely on cabin baggage only.
 And my winter packing list was way too long.

-Packing a suitcase for Europe in winter seemed super difficult.
-Until I discovered the importance of thermal underclothes!
+Packing a suitcase for a trip in winter in Europe seemed super difficult.
+Until I discovered the importance of thermal underwear!

 Pack the Best Thermal Wear for Winter

-Because packing for Europe in Winter can be difficult, you have to make sure to optimize your packing list.
+Because Europe winter packing can be difficult, you have to make sure to optimize your packing list.

 This doesn’t mean that you have to freeze!